probe-rs/webpage/content/docs/tools/cargo-embed.md

 On the host, just run

-    cargo-embed
+    cargo embed

-with RTT enabled in the Embed.toml file.
+with RTT enabled in the `Embed.toml` file.

 Now you should be able to see all the 'Hello World!'s in a default channel called "Terminal"!